 The Vocal Violinist: learning through teaching

-This transmission will be explored both by personal studies with Indian master-tutors, and in the role of transmitter of my aquired knowledge to ensemble colleagues and NAM students.
+This transmission will be explored both by personal studies with Indian master-tutors, and in the role of transmitter of my acquired knowledge to ensemble colleagues and NAM students.

 Born and raised in Norway by Indian parents, I will necessarily approach this subject from a bicultural, bi-musical angle.
 The focus on vocal teaching reflects the way I was taught the ragas as a child: learning by singing, with my father ustad Harbhajan Singh Bansal as my guru.
 I will follow this line of approach in this project, which will be a return to my musical roots both in style and method by seeking out the advice and guidance of two prominent Indian vocalists.
 In particular, I intend to focus on the improvisational form alap, emphasizing its vocal origin, and use it as a framework in exploring the traditional vocal/instrumental approach Gayaki ang – lit. “song-way” – the art of transmitting vocal techniques into instrumental performance.